GDP in Lithuania

 Lithuania - GDP

-On a quarter-on-quarter basis, GDP grew a seasonally and working-day adjusted 1.4% in Q1, which marked a marginal deceleration from the 1.5% expansion seen in Q4.
+On a quarter-on-quarter basis, GDP grew a seasonally- and working-day adjusted 0.6% in Q2, down from the 1.3% increase recorded in Q1.

-Growth is set to be strong this year, supported by higher EU investment fund absorption and solid household spending.
+Looking ahead, growth is set to stay strong for the remainder of this year, supported by higher allocation of grants from the EU Structural Funds and Cohesion Fund.
+Household spending and external demand are expected to remain strong as well.
 A sluggish implementation of reforms to liberalize the labor market and boost innovation could nevertheless constrain growth.

 Lithuania - GDP Data